 - System.Reflection - A set of types for loading, inspecting, and activating types, including Assembly, TypeInfo and MethodInfo.

-Typically, rather than including packages in your projects on a package-by-package basis, it is far easier to include a metapackage, which is a set of packages that are often used together.
-(For more information on metapackages, see the following section.)
-However, when you need a single package, you can include it as in the example below, which references the System.Runtime package.
+Typically, rather than including each package, it's easier and more robust to include a metapackage.
+However, when you need a single package, you can include it as in the following example, which references the System.Runtime package.

 <Project Sdk="Microsoft.NET.Sdk"> <PropertyGroup> <TargetFramework>netstandard1.6</TargetFramework> </PropertyGroup> <ItemGroup> <PackageReference Include="System.Runtime" Version="4.3.0" /> </ItemGroup> </Project>

 Metapackages are a NuGet package convention for describing a set of packages that are meaningful together.
 They represent this set of packages by making them dependencies.
 They can optionally establish a framework for this set of packages by specifying a framework.